 Death is the most severe outcome of carbon monoxide poisoning.
 Deaths that result from unintentional CO poisoning are almost entirely preventable.

-The CO poisoning deaths are rare and vary over time, with some increases and some decreases.
-The number and rate of CO deaths are likely related to the severity of the winter.
-During cold winters, people use heating devices more often, increasing the risk of CO poisoning.
+The number and rate of CO deaths are likely related to the severity of winter.
+During cold winters, heating devices are used more often, increasing the risk of CO poisoning.

-From 2011 to 2015, rates of CO poisoning deaths were highest among adults age 65 and older.
+This graph shows CO poisoning death rates by age group during 2012-2016.
+Rates were highest among adults between 65 years of age and older.
 The rate of CO poisoning death increases with age.